Arthur Beecher Carles

-Arthur Beecher Carles (March 9, 1882 – 1952) was an American modernist painter.
+Arthur Beecher Carles (March 9, 1882 – June 18, 1952) was an American modernist painter.
 He studied at the Pennsylvania Academy of the Fine Arts and won the Cresson Traveling Scholarship in 1905 and 1906.
 He traveled to France and was influenced by Impressionism through the social network of Gertrude Stein and Leo Stein.
 He taught at the Pennsylvania Academy of the Fine Arts from 1917 to 1925.
 He had several one-man art exhibits including at 291, the Art Institute of Chicago and the Pennsylvania Museum of Art.
 After his death, his art was exhibited at multiple museums.

 Early life and education

 Carles was born in Pennsylvania in 1882 and was raised in Philadelphia.
 He studied at the Pennsylvania Academy of the Fine Arts between 1900 and 1907.
 He studied with Hugh Breckenridge, Henry McCarter, Cecilia Beaux, and William Merritt Chase.
+He was an admirer of Édouard Manet and James McNeill Whistler.
 He won the Henry P. Thouron prize in 1903 for his painting and the Cresson Traveling Scholarship in 1905 and 1906 which allowed him to travel to France and remain there until 1909.
 In France, Alfred Henry Maurer introduced him to art collectors Gertrude and Leo Stein and he became interested in Impressionism.
 He became close friends with Eduard Steichen and was greatly influenced by the work of Henri Matisse.
 He accepted a commission from St. Paul's Episcopal Church in Philadelphia to create a copy of Raphael's Transfiguration.